Leans-Unturned/horde_server/README.md

 - Grenade Max Ammo
 - Max grenade in inventory in config
 - Grenades per round in config
-- Secondary equip in primary when no primary is available
-- First buy give more ammo for some reason

 ## Fully Map Template
 - [Nuketown](https://steamcommunity.com/sharedfiles/filedetails/?id=3471852710)